On-chip quantum interference between the origins of a multi-photon state: 3. EXPERIMENTAL SETUP AND RESULTS

-Two-photon coincidence counts with linear fitting (ab, ac, bd, cd) are given in Fig.\ref{fig:fourPhotonResults}b, which hardly changed with the phase.
-The small fluctuation of two-photon coincidence counts is mainly due to the experimental measurement errors, and cannot explain the very large oscillation shown in Fig. \ref{fig:fourPhotonResults}a.
-Besides phases $\varphi$ and $\theta$, we also adjust other phases on the silicon chip and have observed similar frustrated interference phenomenon, which is given in Supplemental Information.
-These results prove that we observe a new type of nonlocal multi-photon quantum interference, which cannot be understood by the behaviour of local properties such as individual photon pair productions.
+In any case, only curve cd shows a slightly higher fluctuation (around 16.4\% visibility with interference curve fitting), which is presumed to be caused by imperfect on-chip filtering which leads to frustrated two-photon quantum interference.
+However, the fluctuation of two-photon coincidence counts cannot explain the very large oscillation and pattern of four-photon interference.
+These results prove that we observe a totally new type of constructive and destructive multi-photon quantum interference, which cannot be understood by the behaviour of local properties such as individual photon-pair productions (see SI for details).

-\section{3.
+\section{4.
 DISCUSSION AND CONCLUSION}

-We have shown experimentally that it is possible to create a four-photon quantum state coherently in two separate locations.
-As a consequence, we were able to observe genuine four-photon interference which does not occur in single-photon or two-photon states from the crystals.
-This was made possible by a highly stable, low-loss integrated photonics chip with four nonlinear photon-pair sources that are pumped coherently.